ethersphere/SWIPs/SWIPs/swip-23-kademlia.md

 3. If found, the Depth is the numeric value of that bin plus one.

 4. If not found, the depth is \(0\).

-#### Neighborhood

-The Neighborhood of a node are the peers in the two closest Proximity Bins in which peers are known to the node.

 #### Health